dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-azure-eventhubs.md

 | messageRetentionInDays | N | Number of days to retain messages for in the newly created event hub.
 Used only when entity management is enabled.
 Default: `"1"` | `"90"`

 ### Azure Active Directory (AAD) authentication
 The Azure Event Hubs pubsub component supports authentication using all Azure Active Directory mechanisms.
-For further information and the relevant component metadata fields to provide depending on the choice of AAD authentication mechanism, please see the [docs for authenticating to Azure]({{< ref authenticating-azure.md >}}).
+For further information and the relevant component metadata fields to provide depending on the choice of AAD authentication mechanism, see the [docs for authenticating to Azure]({{< ref authenticating-azure.md >}}).

 ## Create an Azure Event Hub